 After the instructor of record or appropriate administrator has signed the Course Withdrawal Form, the form must be returned to Student Services for the withdraw to be completed.
 The withdraw documents may be mailed to Student Services at 225 College Park Drive, Weatherford, Tx 76086, faxed to 817-598-6205 or emailed to email@example.com.

 Consequences of Withdrawals

 Withdrawing from a class can affect your financial aid and cost of attendance.
 You will be charged an additional fee if you register for a class you previously attempted two or more times.
 Your instructor or an advisor also can help you understand possible consequences of withdrawing and explore alternatives.

 Grade of W

 A grade of “W” is GPA-neutral.
 “W” is notated on your transcript which does not bring in grade points (or credits).
 The class and W remain on your schedule and transcript.
 Once the W grade is filed, you stop attending the class so you can focus on the other courses in your schedule.

 If you're an F-1 Visa student, reducing your course load may result in losing your legal F-1 status.

-KEEP IN MIND: If you never attend a class for which you are enrolled, you will NOT automatically be dropped from that class for non-attendance.
-You are responsible for initiating and completing the drop process.
+If you never attend a class for which you are enrolled, you will NOT automatically be dropped from that class for non-attendance.
+You are responsible for initiating and completing the withdraw process.

-Students who enrolled in a Texas public institution of higher education as a first-time freshman in the fall of 2007 or after are limited to no more than six drops during their undergraduate career.
+Students are limited to no more than six drops during their undergraduate career.
 The six-drop limit includes courses taken at any Texas public institution of higher education.
-All courses dropped after the official day of record for the semester will be included in the six-course limit unless the student withdraws from all classes, or the drop is authorized by an appropriate college official as an approved drop exception.
+All courses dropped after the official day of record for the semester will be included in the six-course limit unless the student withdraws from all classes, or an appropriate college official authorizes the drop as an approved drop exception.